Fraud Blocker

 Step 2: Prepare Boxes Correctly

-Never place fragile items directly into an empty box.
+Never place fragile items directly into empty boxes.

 How to Prep a Box